-Germany, which is not making available personnel either for the United Nations MINUSCA peace mission or European Union training programmes for the armed forces of the Central African Republic, is providing substantial assistance to alleviate the humanitarian crisis.
-In the period 2017-2019, the Federal Foreign Office made available some 75 million euros for humanitarian assistance, making Germany the second-largest bilateral donor.
+Germany is providing substantial assistance to alleviate the humanitarian crisis, but is not making personnel available either for the United Nations MINUSCA peace mission or for European Union advisory services for the armed forces of the Central African Republic.
+Germany is supporting the civilian CSDP EU Advisory Mission (EUAM RCA) with personnel.
+In the period 2020-2023, the Federal Foreign Office made available some 104 million euro for humanitarian assistance, making Germany the second-largest bilateral donor.

-Germany is engaged in the field of stabilisation and since 2006 has paid 138 million euros into the United Nations Peacebuilding Fund which is also used to finance projects in the Central African Republic, for example, to promote reconciliation and political dialogue.
+Germany is engaged in the field of stabilisation and since 2017 has paid some 255 million euro into the United Nations Peacebuilding Fund, which is also used to finance projects in the Central African Republic, for example, to promote reconciliation and political dialogue.